 These processes had positive impacts on the Turkey-USSR relations during the Özal period in terms of both discourse and practice.
 However, it is worth mentioning that the Turgut Özal administration did not find what they had expected from the Soviet Union at the beginning of his rule.
-One of the most important reasons for this was the negative historical background of the countries and the alienation that the Cold War reality created.
-During this period, the USSR was a powerful and huge neighbour for Turkey, and for the USSR, Turkey was a country that they had historical problems, including territorial claims, with, but above that, it was regarded as an "outpost" of their archenemy located far away, the USA.
+One of the most important reasons for this was the negative historical background of the countries and the alienation that the reality of Cold War created.
+During this period, the USSR was a powerful and huge neighbour for Turkey, and for the USSR, Turkey was a country that they had historical problems with, including territorial claims, but above that, it was regarded as an "outpost" of their archenemy leasted for every the USA. located far away, the USA.